TrueLayer/google-AP2/samples/python/scenarios/a2a/human-present/pay-by-bank/README.md

 In both cases, similarly to what happens in the single payment scenario, the user is shown a payment receipt confirming the transaction

 https://github.com/user-attachments/assets/bd86408a-f19b-4727-9977-cd12c485a6ba

+### Single immediate payments

+In the single immediate payment scenario, the shopping agent yields a link to our Hosted Payments page where the user can authorise and complete the payment on a selected bank.
+Once the payment is completed, a receipt is created and shown to the user for confirmation.

 ## Key Actors